- City Services

 The City of Owatonna has seventeen bridges located on the street system that are inspected and maintained to insure safe travel.

-To determine when and if traffic signals may be needed (warranted), traffic engineers compare existing conditions against nationally accepted minimum guidelines - often called "warrants."
+To determine when and if traffic signals is necessary (warranted), traffic engineers compare existing conditions against nationally accepted minimum guidelines - often called "warrants."
 When these warrants are met a traffic signal may be considered for installation.
 There are no requirements that a signal must be installed.